-Improved access to health services is one of the tasks listed in the 2020 National Programme of Combating Poverty and Social Exclusion.
-The Programme is intended to improve the effectiveness of the health care system in all areas of health care (primary, outpatients, inpatients and addiction treatment) as well as to implement integrated health care and disease management.
-As it is also planned that effective public health programmes concerning selected social groups will be developed, this will hopefully mean undertaking activities targeting individual age groups, including young people.
+Improved access to health services was one of the tasks listed in the 2020 National Programme of Combating Poverty and Social Exclusion.
+The Programme was intended to improve the effectiveness of the health care system in all areas of health care (primary, outpatients, inpatients and addiction treatment) as well as to implement integrated health care and disease management.

 Patient rights, while generally referring to adult persons, in many cases give the right to information, decisions and consent to persons aged 16 to 18.